 She heard him say, “look, I’ll call you back.
 Okay?”

 She knocked again.
 When Viktor didn’t answer, she tried to open the door.
 It was locked.

 An inexplicable wave of fury whipped through her like a lightning bolt.
 It was sickening and overpowering.
 She yanked on the doorknob again.
 She yanked hard.
 The hinges broke.

 Ivy yelped and sprang aside in astonishment as the door crashed to the floor.

 Viktor sat frozen in his chair.
-His eyes gone wide and buggy.
+His eyes were wide and buggy.
 Two things registered.
 One.
-Viktor had a double barrel shotgun aimed point blank at her midriff.
+Viktor had a double-barrel shotgun aimed point-blank at her midriff.
 Two.
 Viktor was scared.

 “Stay right there,” he warned, voice high and taut.
 “Don’t take even one step into this room.”

 “What’s your problem?”
 Ivy demanded.
 She advanced without a second thought.

 She heard the gun click as he pulled the trigger.

 It was morning when Ivy’s eyes fluttered open again.
 The bright glare of sunlight made her squeeze them back shut.
 Her eyelids scraped against her sclera like sandpaper.
 She moaned, forcing her eyelids apart again.
 She heard a raucous sound, the likes of which she’d never heard before.
 It was a cock crowing, she suddenly realized.
 She absently wondered why she knew that.